tomfa/notes.webutvikling.org-old/src/posts/2017-03-29-semantic-vs-content-independent-css/index.md

 > Semantic names never works without knowing what you're building.
 > – You, just now.

-Valid point, but you must admit this type of naming enables reusability, consistency and readability!
+Valid point, and this type of naming is what enables their reusability, consistency and readability!

 And isn't really our own little *Mini-Bootstrap* exactly what we want from our css?
 That can be reused in new components and projects with totally new concepts?
 I think it is!